pocketchange/pocketchange-android-sdk/README.md

 <a name="readme-android-manifest-modifications"></a>
 ## Step 5: Modify your AndroidManifest.xml

 If your manifest file does not already include the permissions to make network calls, access, manage, and use account information, and read telephony state, add them inside the &lt;mainifest&gt; block.
 We only use account information for simplifying the login and purchasing flows.
-We only use telephone state in cases where the phone does not have a valid device id.
+We only use telephone state in cases where the phone does not have a valid device ID.

 ```xml
 <uses-permission android:name="android.permission.GET_ACCOUNTS"></uses-permission>